samialperen/samialperen.github.io/publications.md

 # Manuscripts in Preperation, or Under Review
-* **Sami Alperen Akgun**, Hamza Mahdi, Shahed Saled and Kerstin Dautenhahn.
-2021.
-  "A Systematic Literature Review of The History of Social Robots — Past, Present and Future"
-  Under review

 * **Sami Alperen Akgun**, Hamza Mahdi, Shahed Saleh, Moojan Ghafurian, Mark Crowley, and Kerstin Dautenhahn.
 2021.
   "Design and Implementation of Affective Expressions for Appearance Constrained Robots"
   In preparation